https://www.lemonlawprotector.com/wp-content/uploads/2022/10/int-hero-mobile-360.jpg

 Source: National Highway Traffic Safety Administration

-Common Lemon Law vehicle defects with GMC involve the engine, brakes, suspension, transmission, steering system, fuel pump, pressure valve, cooling system, and airbags.
+Common Lemon Law vehicle defects with GMC involve the engine, brakes, suspension, transmission, steering system, fuel pump, pressure valve, tires, cooling system, and airbags.
 Many of these defects have resulted in global recalls of affected vehicles.
-The latest GMC recalls have involved 2017+ GMC Terrain, Yukon, Sierra, Canyon, and Acadia vehicles.
+The latest GMC recalls have involved 2013+ GMC Terrain, Yukon, Sierra, Canyon, and Acadia vehicles.

 Do You Think Your New or Used GMC Is a Lemon?
 Contact Young & Young APC

 If you own or lease a GMC vehicle that has a chronic, persistent or irreparable defect, you have rights under the California Lemon Law.
 Discuss your case with the GMC Lemon Law attorneys at Young & Young APC for more information.
 Our lawyers will review your case at no cost, explain your legal options under the Lemon Law, and help you seek a just remedy.
-Please call (833) LEMON-00 (536-6600) or contact us online today to schedule an initial case consultation.